 The legal hemp conversation is rapidly evolving, but much of the focus has centered on CBD and its various benefits.
 The conversation may be shifting, however, to highlight the importance of various minor cannabinoids.
 Right now, delta-8-tetrahydrocannabinol, or delta-8-THC for short, is emerging into the spotlight.

 If you’re looking for a quick, legal high, you should be wary of the misinformation that’s out there.
-We aim to cut the confusion and answer the most important questions—what are the effects of delta-8-THC?
-How is it used?
-Is it legal?
-And most importantly, is it safe?
+We aim to cut the confusion and answer all of the most important questions in this ultimate Delta-8-THC guide.

 Table of Contents

 What are Delta-8-THC Effects?

 Does Delta-8-THC Show Up on a Drug Test?

 Does Delta-8-THC Have Any Health Benefits?